rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The videoCodecs API **MUST** be a Firebolt `property:immutable` API.

+**TODO**: Can plugging in a new TV to a STB change videoCodecs support?

 Use of the `videoCodecs` API requires access to the `use` role of the `xrn:firebolt:capability:device:info` capability.

-### 6.2.
-Audio Codec
+#### 5.1.2.
+Audio Codecs

-The `Device` module **MUST** have an `audioCodecs` API that returns the audio codecs, e.g., ac3, ac4, ogg, etc., currently supported by the device.
+The `Device` module **MUST** have an `audioCodecs` API that returns the audio codecs, e.g., ac3, ac4, ogg, etc., that are supported by the current device configuration.
 This API **MUST** return an Array with one or more of the following values:

 -   `"aac"`